The best babywearing slings and wraps: Tried and tested for comfort and safety

 • Machine washable

-Best for versatility and support for newborns
+Best baby sling for newborns

 This carrier won the 2017 Silver Best Baby Carrier/Sling and 2015 Gold Best Baby Carrier/Sling in the M&B Awards.